 Account Reconciliations

-Using two different sets of documentation to verify if figures are accurate and aligned can validate even the most complex transaction.
-This process, known as account reconciliation, is usually done by comparing the general ledger balance for a specific balance sheet with supporting documentation of what the balance should be.
+Using two different sources of information to verify if figures are accurate and aligned can validate even the most complex transaction.
+This process, known as account reconciliation, is usually done by comparing the general ledger balance for a specific financial statement account with supporting documentation of what the balance should be.

-Depending on the nature of the balance-sheet account being verified, the supporting documentation can include the following items:
+Depending on the nature of the financial statement account being verified, the supporting documentation can include the following items:

-Using this data, organizations can analyze the valuations, calculations, application of accounting principles, and other variables that may exist around a particular transaction, helping to avoid financial misstatements and improve balance sheet integrity.
+Using this data, organizations can verify and analyze the completeness, validity, valuation, calculation, and proper application of accounting principles, and other assertions around a particular transaction, helping to avoid financial misstatements and improve financial statement integrity.

 Common Pitfalls

-Most organizations do some form of account reconciliation but not all of them work to make their reconciliations as effective as possible.
-These are some of the most common challenges faced by accounting teams:
+Most organizations do some form of account reconciliation, but not all of them work to make their reconciliations as effective as possible.
+Below are some of the most common challenges faced by accounting teams.

 Incomplete Reconciliations

 Many organizations only reconcile accounts they view as important.
-However, this approach usually misses a common error that arises when a journal entry is posted to the wrong account.
+This approach usually misses a common error that arises when a journal entry is posted to the wrong account.
 Balance sheet integrity can only be achieved by reconciling every balance sheet account.

 Absence of a Risk-Based Approach